• Skip to primary navigation

 • How to bake pears in the oven?

-• How to serve?
+• How to serve baked pear slices?

 The best pears for baking are those that maintain their shape and texture when cooked, as some varieties can become mushy in the oven.
 For a firm yet tender result, I prefer using Bosc pears.
-They have a dense, sturdy flesh and thicker skin, which helps them hold up well during baking without falling apart.
+They have dense, sturdy flesh and thicker skin, which helps them hold up well during roasting without falling apart.

 Other excellent choices for baking include Anjou, Bartlett, and Comice varieties, which are slightly more delicate than Bosc but still retain their shape when baked.
 Seckel pears are also a great option, especially if you want to bake individual servings; however, due to their smaller size, it’s best to bake them as halves.